 You and your agent will review the inspection and determine what, if any, items need repair.
 Inspection reports may seem intimidating at first, but a good agent will help you determine what is significant and what is merely cosmetic.
 Please note that repairs are negotiable and need to be agreed upon by both buyer and seller.
 Additional documentation will be signed and executed if any agreements are made.

 After the option period, the lender required appraisal will be ordered on your behalf.
-The buyer is responsible for the cost – $500+ – which should be included in the loan estimate.
+The buyer is responsible for the cost – $550 plus or minus – which should be included in the loan estimate.

 During this time, you will be in frequent contact with the lender.
 Providing all of the required documents as quickly as possible will keep the process moving forward smoothly.
 Files may flow back and forth several times – requiring additional information or detail – before the loan is considered to meet underwriting approval.